-- 1) Incomes from agriculture and forestry

-- 2) Incomes from self-employed work

-- 3) Incomes from business enterprises

-- 4) Incomes from non-self employed work

-This also includes:

-- Pensions both of civil servants and non-civil servants (exempted from tax are all benefits/rents by the accident insurance as well as allowances based on the laws for war victims, [civil] victims, military provision, vaccination damage and crime victims),

-- o Child bonuses for pensioners and civil servant pensioners,
+- 1) Incomes from agriculture and forestry - 2) Incomes from self-employed work - 3) Incomes from business enterprises - 4) Incomes from non-self employed work, which also includes: - Pensions both of non- and civil servants (exempted from tax are all benefits/rents by the accident insurance as well as allowances based on the laws for war/civil/crime victims, military provision, vaccination damage), - o Child bonuses for pensioners and civil servant pensioners,

-- o Payments from pension funds (payments and pensions, which are based on contributions by the employer, are fully taxable; of payments and pensions, which are based on contributions by the employee, only 25% are taxed.
+- Payments from pension funds (payments and pensions, which are based on contributions by the employer, are fully taxable; of payments and pensions, which are based on contributions by the employee, only 25% are taxed.
 Pensions from a premium-favored pension provision, premium-favored future provision and of the new severance pay system are exempted from tax).

 - Sickness benefits6

 - 5) Incomes from capital assets

 - 6) Incomes from rent and leasing7

 - 7) Other income